aspose-svg/Aspose.SVG-Documentation/net/drawing-basics/embedded-content/_index.md

 ## **Loading and displaying bitmaps**

 The SVG `<image>` element allows to include and render bitmaps within an SVG object.
 It can display image formats JPEG, PNG and the SVG pictures too.
-Attributes of  `<image>` element indicate that the contents of a file (a bitmap) should be displayed into a given rectangle ("window") within the current user coordinate system.
+Attributes of the `<image>` element indicate that the contents of a file (a bitmap) should be displayed into a given rectangle ("window") within the current user coordinate system.
 The  main attributes are:

 **x** and **y** - the coordinates of the top-left image corner.